barriosjorge/gmt_docs/src/software_development/installation.rst

     $ sudo systemctl status -l mongod

-Ethercat Configuration
+EtherCAT Configuration
 ......................

-EtherCAT is a high-speed fieldbus communication system used for real-time control.
+EtherCAT is a high-speed Fieldbus communication system used for real-time control.
 The following configuration steps should be used as a guide when configuring EtherCAT communications.

 1. Install the real-time kernel and relevant packages